Cliff Avril: Seattle Seahawks

 On March 13, 2013, Avril signed a two-year, $13 million contract with the Seattle Seahawks.
-In the 2013 season, he has been credited for his contribution to the Seahawks' Super Bowl XLVIII win.
+In the 2013 season, he was credited for his contribution to the Seahawks' dominant victory in Super Bowl XLVIII over the Denver Broncos.
 He set a Super Bowl record by scoring only twelve seconds into the game with a safety stemming from a botched opening snap by the Broncos, and he later forced an interception that led to a touchdown.
-Following the Seahawks' victory, Avril became the first player in NFL history to win a Super Bowl after having been on a winless team.
+Following the Seahawks' victory, Avril became the first player in NFL history to win a Super Bowl after having been on a winless team (his rookie year on the Lions in 2008).

 In the 2014 season, after recording just 2 sacks over the first 10 games, Avril would register 3 in the last 6 games, coinciding with a 6-game winning streak during which the Seahawks defense allowed a total of 39 points.
 On December 19, 2014, Avril signed a 4-year extension with the Seahawks worth $28.5 million.
 Avril would also register a sack in the divisional round playoff game against the Carolina Panthers and NFC Championship game against the Green Bay Packers, both Seahawk victories.
 In Super Bowl XLIX, Avril recorded 2 tackles, but left in the third quarter with a concussion and did not return.
 The Seahawks failed to repeat as Super Bowl champions as they lost 28–24 to the New England Patriots.

 In the 2015 season, Avril was evaluated by Pro Football Focus as the fifth best edge defender in the league at the halfway point of the season.
 Through those eight games, Avril recorded 30 tackles (20 solo), 3.5 sacks, 1 forced fumble, 5 pass deflections, and 5 tackles for loss.

 In the 2016 season, Avril was named NFC Defensive Player of the Month for October.
 He was also named to his first Pro Bowl, and was ranked 56th by his peers on the NFL Top 100 Players of 2017.

-In Week 4 of the 2017 season, Avril suffered a serious neck injury in the first quarter of Seattle's 46-18 win over the Indianapolis Colts.
+In Week 4 of the 2017 season, Avril suffered a serious neck injury in the first quarter of Seattle's 46–18 win over the Indianapolis Colts.
 He was inadvertently kicked in his chin against the Colts and had been experiencing numbness in his arms.
 Seahawks head coach Pete Carroll commented on the injury saying Avril will be out "a while".
 He was placed on injured reserve on October 20, 2017.

 On May 4, 2018, the Seahawks released Avril with a failed physical designation.